© dsd content copyright info

 Scuba diving in Malta

-After being away last month being quite simply blown away by the diving in Cocos (coming soon!!) we’ve come back and it’s been all hands on deck to catch up with contributions.
+After being away last month being quite simply blown away by the diving in Cocos we’ve come back and it’s been all hands on deck to catch up with contributions.
 Our first new set of dive sites are two new wrecks, the P29 and the MV Xlendi Ferry to our already extensive Malta section (thank you Martin and Tracy Frankcom for contributing these!).
 We’ve also added a fascinating account of diving an archaeological site at Xlendi bay in Gozo contributed by Ed Fisher.
 The account of diving Xlendi bay is a true story of under water exploration backed up by sketches of the site and is well worth a read!

 Clam, Perhentian